Knuxfan24/Sonic-06-Stage-Editing-Archive/SonicGLvl/README.md

 This folder contains the templates and object definition file for SonicGLvl that are used in the conversion process and for constructing SETs.
-Copy the `database` folder from here to your copy of SonicGLVL and replace the existing files.
+Copy the `database` folder from here to your copy of SonicGLvl and replace the existing files.

 If you also use SonicGLvl for Sonic Generations stage modding, then you may want to make a backup or download a fresh copy of it from the [LibGens GitHub page](https://github.com/DarioSamo/libgens-sonicglvl).